Mother Diana Jacoba Wheeler, TSSF/cdw

 Brother Jeremy Whitner, CDW

 Jeremy Whitner is a Companion of the CDW.
 Located in Charlotte, NC, Jeremy was initially raised as a Southern Baptist.
 Upon realizing that he was gay as a teenager, he journeyed through several denominations until he found himself a home in the Christian Church (The Disciples of Christ).
 He is currently attending Union Presbyterian Seminary in Charlotte to obtain his Masters in Divinity and is in process for ordination with the Disciples of Christ.
 His undergraduate degree in psychology is from Belmont Abbey, a Roman Catholic college.
 He is currently student pastor at Open Hearts Gathering and a founding member of the Queen City Sisters.
 Jeremy has a passion for interfaith and social justice issues.
 When not in ministry, he works in education, most frequently helping people with special needs.
-He is also a CDW formation counselor.

 John Brett, Obl, cdw